HarshKapadia2/dotfiles/README.md

         setup - Setup Harsh Kapadia's dotfiles, and install scripts and packages

 SYNOPSIS
-        ./setup [--force-setup] [--install-pkg] [--vim vimrc_type]
+        ./setup [--install-pkg] [--vim vimrc_type] [--ps1] [--hhtop]
-                [--delete] [-h|--help]
+                [--force-setup] [--delete] [-h|--help]

 DESCRIPTION
         This utility can symlink dotfiles to the current user's home directory, install programs (scripts) and packages, and remove/undo the setup as much as possible.

-        Dotfiles supported: .clang-format, .editorconfig, .gitconfig, .prettierrc,
-        .tmux.conf, .vimrc (with and without plugins)
+        NOTE: It is required to run this script without the sudo command to install files in the current user's directory rather than the root user's directory (unless that is intended).
+This script will prompt the user for the sudo password for operations that need it.

 OPTIONS
-        If no options are given, dotfiles are symlinked (ones already present are skipped), the custom 'hhtop' utility is setup and Bash's PS1 is customized to display Git repository information.

-        --force-setup
-                For every dotfile in the repository, delete the corresponding dotfile/symlink in the current user's home directory (if it exists) and then symlink the dotfile in this repository in its place.

-                Requirement: Optional
+        Default behaviour
+                Symlink dotfiles that arent't already present in the current user's home directory.
+This behaviour holds unless modified by the options below.

+                To force dotfile symlinking, use --force-setup.

+                Dotfiles supported: .clang-format, .editorconfig, .gitconfig,
+                .prettierrc, .tmux.conf, .vimrc ('base' type - check --vim)

+        No options
+                Same as 'Default behaviour' above.

         --vim vimrc_type
                 Choose which type of Vim configuration file should be installed.